nikhilsubham/C_programmable_Library/README.md

 # C_programmable_Library
-linux system programmable doubly linked list library design
+linux system programmable doubly linked list library design.
+In this searching and matching logic is offloaded to the library while being application agnostic